Focal Inverse Distance Transform Maps for Crowd Localization

-where $s_{(x,y)}$ means the size of the instance, which locate in $(x,y)$, and $P$ is the set of predicted head position. $\bar{d}$ is the average distance, which is calculated between point $P_{(x,y)}$ and its K-nearest neighbors, and a scalar factor $f$ is used to restrain the size.
-In very sparse regions, the $\bar{d}$ may be bigger than the real size of people, so we choose a threshold related to image size to restrain the object size, as described in Eq.~\ref{eq:boxgenarate}.
+where $s_{(x,y)}$ means the size of the instance, which locate in $(x,y)$, and $P$ is the set of predicted head positions. $\bar{d}$ is the average distance, which is calculated between point $P_{(x,y)}$ and its K-nearest neighbours, and a scalar factor $f$ is used to restrain the size.
+In very sparse regions, the $\bar{d}$ may be bigger than the real size of persons, so we choose a threshold related to image size to restrain the object size, as described in Eq.~\ref{eq:boxgenarate}.
 Note that Eq.~\ref{eq:boxgenarate} is only used in the testing phase for visualizations, and the size of bounding boxes does not influence the localization performance.

-\subsection{Independent SSIM Loss.}
+\subsection{Independent SSIM Loss}

-Just using MSE loss to supervise the training phase will cause some disadvantages, such as blur effect, losing local structure information.
+Just using MSE loss to supervise the training phase will cause some negative impacts, such as blur effect and losing local structure information~\cite{cao2018scale}.
 Some methods~\cite{cao2018scale,liu2019crowd} have proved that SSIM loss can improve the quality of the predicted map.
 SSIM is defined as: